locally-io/ios-engage-sdk/README.md

 ## Push Notifications Campaigns

 ### Registering for Push Notifications
-Implement the delegate method "didRegisterForRemoteNotificationsWithDeviceToken" on your AppDelegate and set the device token
+To register for Push Notifications, implement the delegate method "didRegisterForRemoteNotificationsWithDeviceToken" on your AppDelegate and then set the device token:

 ```swift
 func application(_ application: UIApplication, didRegisterForRemoteNotificationsWithDeviceToken deviceToken: Data) {